Accounts receivable: It’s simple until it’s not.

 Improves cash flow visibility with real-time reconciliation between financial reports.

-Makes it easier for clients to pay you by offering them a variety of ways to pay online instead of restricting their payment options.
+Makes it easier to get paid by offering customers a variety of ways to pay online instead of restricting their payment options.

-Eliminates the need to chase down payments with endless email follow-ups.
+Eliminates the need to chase down overdue payments with endless email follow-ups.

-Automates monthly recurring payments through PAD agreements, which reduce outstanding payments and bad debt.
+Automates monthly recurring invoices through PAD agreements, which reduce outstanding payments and bad debt.

 How does automation of accounts receivable processes lead to improved efficiency?

-Accounts receivable automation improves efficiency by reducing invoicing errors, which ultimately saves money in labor costs.
+Accounts receivable software improves efficiency by reducing invoicing errors, which ultimately saves money in labor costs.

 In 2010, when only 25% of invoices were sent electronically, research from Sterling Commerce indicated that every paper invoice error cost companies $53.50 to correct.
-We’ve come a long way in 12 years, and automation has largely eliminated extraneous costs like these with trackable electronic invoicing.
+We've come a long way in 12 years with payment processing tools, and automation has largely eliminated extraneous costs like these with trackable electronic invoicing.

 What solutions exist for accounts receivable automation and how can these can improve cash flow?